jymigeon/wifi_qrcode_generator/README.md

 # wifi_qrcode_generator

-Shows how to expose Wifi credentials through QRCode and copy-to-clipboard Javascript to ease management of lengthy passphrases.
+Shows how to expose Wifi credentials through QRCode and copy-to-clipboard Javascript to ease management of lengthy passphrases, via a small Python program.

 ## Description